-Want to see the New Years Eve fireworks this year?
-The spectacle over Sydney Harbour is really quite magical, and there are many different vantage points where you can take in the view – many of which are on Sydney’s North Shore!
+Want to see the New Year’s Eve fireworks this year?
+The spectacle over Sydney Harbour is quite magical, and there are many different vantage points where you can take in the view – many of which are on Sydney’s North Shore!
 We list the best free (and ticketed) vantage points to watch the NYE Fireworks.

-Free New Year’s Eve Vantage Points in 2023
+Free New Year’s Eve Vantage Points in 2024

 - Blues Point Reserve, North Sydney